paularmstrong/onerepo/docs/src/content/docs/api/index.md

 get packageJson(): PackageJson
 ```

-A full copy of the `package.json` file for the Workspace.
+A full deep copy of the `package.json` file for the Workspace.
+Modifications to this object will not be preserved on the Workspace.

 **Returns:** [`PackageJson`](#packagejson-1)
 **Source:** [modules/graph/src/Workspace.ts](https://github.com/paularmstrong/onerepo/blob/main/modules/graph/src/Workspace.ts)